analogdevicesinc/adi_3dtof_floor_detector/README.md

 + **param_enable_pointcloud_output** (int, default: 0)
     - The enable option for the floor removed point cloud output

-+ **image_transport** (string, default:"raw")
-    - In this node image transport subscribers are utilized, and ```image_transport``` parameter indicates the type of publisher topic to subscribe to.
-    - "raw" - raw images, "compressedDepth" - compressed 16 bit images.

 > :memo: *Note:*
 > - _If any of these parameters are not set/declared, default values will be used._